lostfictions/eslint-config-lostfictions/README.md

 ### Red is for errors.

-Some [popular ESLint configs](https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb) like to scream at you at maximum volume for every possible variety of included lint.
+Some (formerly) [popular ESLint configs](https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb) like to scream at you at maximum volume for every possible variety of included lint.
 Again, in my experience, this can result in a lot of noise that masks other more important problems, such as typechecker failures, semantic issues, and parsing errors.

 By contrast, `eslint-config-lostfictions` tries to reserve the "error" lint level for _genuine suspected errors_ and prefers warnings for lesser code smells and minor issues.